 Sentinel-1 satellite image of damage in and around San Juan, Puerto Rico from Hurricane Maria

-Click on image to view area.
+Click the image to view the area.

 GIS has many benefits to emergency and disaster management including:

 - Data Management

 - Field Operations